 6. Tugging small and light or big and heavy aircraft, usable as a GPU or for Pushback, and much more: Electric Aircraft Tugs are versatile

 Good electric aircraft tugs are versatile in a whole number of ways: With no exhaust gas, electrically powered aircraft tugs can be used on the tarmac and in production halls and hangars.
 Their adjustability makes them a fit for any wheel size.
 And with an additional cable, you can use the battery as a ground power unit.
-There are even cutting edge models that come with a NTO licence for Pushback.
+There are even cutting edge models that come with a NTO license for Pushback.

 And talking about traction, there’s even more ground to cover (pun intended.
 We’re German).
 After all, not everybody is blessed with flat, smooth asphalt that is never slippery, living in dry, warm climate with no rain or snow.